Configure Winter Weather Operations

 9. Click Save to commit your changes and validate the analytic.

-• If ArcGIS Snowplow Drivers is the only vehicle feed pipeline in your analytic, click Start to turn on the Winter Fleet Tracking real-time analytic.
-No additional configuration is needed, since the schema was already known by the pipeline tools connecting to the feed.
+• If ArcGIS Snowplow Drivers is the only vehicle feed pipeline in your analytic, no additional configuration is needed, since the schema was already known by the pipeline tools connecting to the feed.

 • If you have additional vehicle feeds in your model, continue configuring your vehicle feed pipelines following the steps below.

-Complete the following steps to finish configuring the AVL Snowplow Feed in the Winter Fleet Tracking real-time analytic.
+Complete the following steps to finish configuring the AVL Snowplow Feed in the Winter Vehicle Tracking real-time analytic.

 2. Click the Target field drop-down menu and select the asset or vehicle ID from your feed.

-This is the same vehicle ID value recorded in the vehicle inventory.
+The target field values are matched to the vehicle ID values recorded in the vehicle inventory.

 3. Click Apply.

-4. Click Save to commit recent changes and validate the analytic.
+4. Click Save to commit changes and validate the analytic.

-5. Double-click Calculate Field-1 to open the tool properties.
+5. Double-click Map Fields Vehicle Pipeline 1 to open the tool properties.

-The servicetype field will be used to transform raw values from your vehicle feed that indicate plow up/down and material spreading rates, open gates, or other relevant values from your vehicle feed, to values used by the solution to indicate whether the vehicle is actively servicing a road and what type of service is being performed.
+The servicestatus field will be used to transform raw values from your vehicle feed that indicate plow up/down and material spreading rates, open gates, or other relevant values from your AVL feed, to values used by the solution to indicate whether the vehicle is actively servicing a road and what type of service is being performed.

-7. Click the Edit button Edit again and click Configure Arcade expression.
+7. Click the Code button Code to Configure Arcade expression.
 Use Arcade to classify raw values from the feed to a valid value below:

 • Plowing